 A few weeks back an acquaintance remarked to me how difficult she found it to sauté spinach and garlic.
 Her hope was to prepare boiling hot spinach in the garlic and olive oil served right out onto the table but was continually burning or browning the garlic along with resulting unevenly cooked spinach, does this ever happen to you?

 Sometimes the simplest items in food preparation present difficulty to the home cook but this is not an indicator of skill only one of learning technique and adjusting the process to fit your own needs.

 I can think of few skills more misunderstood than cooking.
 People take for granted that everyone should know how to cook, even naturally.
 While there are many folks who have a natural ability in creative food preparation even among these, they have also had to learn correct processes as well as adjusted techniques to fit varying situations from professional to home equipment.

-Heat your sauté pan to very hot before adding in the olive oil and rapidly swirling the olive oil to cover all parts of the pan, add in your garlic and reduce the temperature for about fifteen seconds before raising the temperature back to the highest heat and immediately adding the spinach to the pan.
+Heat your sauté pan to medium- hot before adding in the olive oil and rapidly swirling the olive oil to cover all parts of the pan, add in your garlic and reduce the temperature for about fifteen seconds before raising the temperature back and immediately adding the spinach to the pan.
 Use tongs or shake your pan flipping the spinach so it cooks evenly and very rapidly with the garlic.
 Add a pinch of kosher salt if desired and transfer your boiling hot spinach with garlic to a platter serving immediately.